 There's really not much you need to put this together.
 Find a container that you want to use as the centerpiece.
 I already had this amazing galvanized trough so it was perfect for our project.
-Make sure you check out my Shopping List at the end of this post to purchase the same galvanized trough.

 - Galvanized Trough

-- Potting soil
+- Potting Soil

-- Grass Seed
+- Grass Seeds

-- Popsicle sticks
+- Popsicle Sticks